gycellaaa/Analyics/README.md

 * Steps

-Step 1.
-Firstly, in the Store data, remove the DeliverDate ad ShipDate columns as this would not be relevant for this analysis.
+Step 1: Begin by removing the DeliverDate and ShipDate columns from the Store dataset, as they are not pertinent to the scope analysis.

 Step 2.
-Add a new measure to calculate the Total Profit
+Applied DAX expression to calculate the Total Profit

     Total Profit = SUM('Sales Data'[Net Sales Amount]) - SUM('Sales Data'[Sale Cost])

-* Explanation
+* Description

-The visualisation indicates Stacked Column chart for total Profit, and the total Net Sales made by the respective warehouse.
-I use the stacked column chart as I want to visually demonstrate that the both profit and sales are both crucial considerations to shut down the warehouse limited to the provided datasets.
-Besides profit, the total net sale is also a crucial value provided by the warehouses.

-The X-Axis representing the Warehouse codes that corresponds to the respective net sales and profit, Y-axis that contains the total net sales and total profit.
-The darker green bars on the chart indicates the total net sales made per warehous, while the lighter green bars indicates the total profit made by each warehouse.
-To make the decision of which warehouse to shut down, the reader can determine whether to prioritise making profit or the net sales, and therefore decided which of the warehouse to shut down.
+The visualization presents a Stacked Column chart illustrating the Total Profit alongside the Total Net Sales attributed to each warehouse.
+The use of a stacked column format allows for a clear comparative analysis of these two critical metrics as decision-making factors in the potential closure of a warehouse, based on the available datasets.
+While profit is a primary focus, Total Net Sales are also essential for evaluating each warehouse's overall performance.

+On the X-Axis, the chart displays Warehouse codes that correspond to their respective Net Sales and Profit figures.
+The Y-axis quantifies both Total Net Sales and Total Profit.
+The darker green bars represent Total Net Sales for each Warehouse, while the lighter green bars indicate Total Profit.
+This dual representation enables stakeholders to assess whether to prioritize profit margins or sales volume when considering warehouse closures, facilitating a more informed decision-making process.

-* Example analysis
+* Insight
-the stakeholder prioritizes profit, therefore the warehouse to shut down is WARE-NBV1002. (reminder: since this is a limited data and thus, in reality, this is not the only data we rely to calculate the worth of each warehouse)
+If the stakeholder prioritizes profitability, the analysis suggests that warehouse WARE-NBV1002 should be the candidate for closure.
+However, it is important to note that this recommendation is based on limited data; in practice, a comprehensive evaluation would incorporate additional factors to fully assess the viability of each warehouse.

 ## 5. Do cities with a higher population have higher profit?